-Staff at Centra Cam will take students through the site to show them the materials that are recycled.
-They will also discuss what items are the best to recycle and what they are converted into.
+Centre Cam is a collection depot; they do not actually recycle on site.
+Staff at Centra Cam will take students through the site to show them the materials that are recycled and discuss what items are converted into.

 Stop Host: Centra Cam